 Socioeconomic status is frequently noted as a contributor to many unequal health outcomes observed among populations, alongside other factors such as geography, gender, age (including elderly populations) and race/ethnicity.
 These disparities illuminate the need for additional education, services and community activities among its populations.

 Additional vulnerabilities are present for individuals or families that:

 - Factory workers or shift-work employees

-- Live in highly urban areas or crowded living space
+- Live in highly populated metropolitan or urban areas comprised of food deserts

 - Have limited access to reliable transportation